-- Low activity dogs include toy dogs such as the Chihuahua and giant breeds like Newfoundlands.
+Low activity dogs include toy dogs such as the Chihuahua and giant breeds like Newfoundlands.
 Less than an hour of exercise a day which includes indoor fun should suffice to meet their physical needs.

-- Working dogs and gun dogs need the most exercise, at least 30 minutes of hard core activity in addition to their 2-3 hours a day.
+Working dogs and gun dogs need the most exercise.
+At least 30 minutes of hard core activity in addition to their 2-3 hours a day.

 Exercise needs for puppies and seniors

-- As your dog grows older you might notice they slow down slightly.
-It’s still important to exercise your senior dogs to keep them healthy but go at their pace, slower, shorter walks are best.
+As your dog grows older you might notice they slow down slightly.
+It’s still important to exercise senior dogs to keep them healthy but go at their pace, slower, shorter walks are best.

 Exercise to help your dog lose weight

 These small changes can help shift some of that excess weight without a need to reduce feeding.
 If your pooch needs to shift a lot of weight, reduce their food by 10% and increase the activity level further.
 Be sure to start gradually introducing more calorie burning activities to build momentum.
-Too much too soon can put your pet at risk of injury, so set manageable goals for the future and aim to make exercise a part of their lifestyle.
+Too much too soon can put your pet at risk of injury.
+Set manageable goals for the future and aim to make exercise a part of their lifestyle.

 How much exercise is too much for your dog?